sagemath/trac_to_gh/Issue 9038.md

 Client: Ubuntu Karmic 9.10 with jsmath 3.5.9, jsmath-fonts 1.3-2, ttf-jsmath, and Firefox 3.5.9.

-Server: Either http://www.sagebn.org or Debian Lenny with Sage 4.4.2 compiled from source
+Server: Either http://www.sagenb.org or Debian Lenny with Sage 4.4.2 compiled from source

 When displaying a formula containing "pi" with "Typeset" checked, the character Ú (capital U with accent) is displayed instead of the pi character.

+Update: Workaround: Works with manually installed Fonts from http://www.math.union.edu/~dpvc/jsMath/download/jsMath-fonts.html

 Issue created by migration from https://trac.sagemath.org/ticket/9038